 Outline of the Tours

 Based at the Lagganlia OEC near to Aviemore in Scotland this camp caters for approximately 24 M/W14’s.
 Staffing is usually around 14 coaches and forest team supported by one or two chefs, all managed by the Team Manager.
 The camp lasts for 6 days training, Sunday to Friday with assembly on Saturday.
+We would be pleased if someone wishes to undertake a Assistant tour manager position

 Much of the coaching is aimed at teaching the basic technical skills within a wide variety of situations and venues.